Syriac studies

 Syriac studies is the study of the Syriac language and Syriac Christianity.
 A specialist in Syriac studies is known as a Syriacist.
 Specifically, British, French, and German scholars of the 18th and 19th centuries who were involved in the study of Syriac/Aramaic language and literature were commonly known by this designation, at a time when the Syriac language was little understood outside Assyrian and Maronite Christian communities, as well as larger communities adhering to Syriac Christianity.
 In Germany the field of study is distinguished between Aramaistik (Aramaic studies) and Neuaramaistik (Neo-Aramaic (Syriac) studies).

 At universities, Syriac studies are mostly incorporated into a more 'general' field of studies, such as Eastern Christianity at the School of Oriental and African Studies, University of London, Aramaic studies at the University of Oxford and University of Leiden, Eastern Christianity at Duke University, or Semitic studies at the Freie Universität Berlin.
 Most students learn the Syriac language within a biblical studies program.
 Conferences for Syriac studies include the Symposium Syriacum, the Section "Bible and Syriac Studies in Context" at the International Meetings of the Society of Biblical Literature, and the Section "Syriac Literature and Interpretations of Sacred Texts" at the Annual Meetings of the Society of Biblical Literature.

 Syriac academic journals include the annual Oriens Christianus (Wiesbaden) and Syriac Studies Today.
 Syriaca.org is a centralized academic portal for Syriac studies.

+The field of Syriac studies has been shaped by a series of fifteenth to nineteenth-century Orientalist biases that prioritized the purity of ancient origins over the complexity of later medieval authorship.
+Early scholars, often operating within imperial or missionary frameworks, tended to view the Syriac tradition not as an autonomous intellectual force, but as a secondary bridge between the classical Greek past and the Islamic future.
+This perspective reduced the millennia-long literary culture to a stagnant footnote, stripping Syriac authors of their agency and framing their most sophisticated works as mere acts of preservation rather than creative adaptation.